 Hue Motion Sensor

-If your concern is less about security and more about using motion to turn on the lights in your home - which, let's be honest, still feels amazing in 2020 - then Philips sells a Zigbee motion sensor for its Hue lights.
+If your concern is less about security and more about using motion to turn on the lights in your home - which, let's be honest, still feels amazing, then Philips sells a Zigbee motion sensor for its Hue lights.
 It can even detect optimum daylight levels to conserve energy as needed.

-If you have a Hue hub, you can connect this to a HomeKit setup, and it works with Alexa to trigger Routines (with a hub it works with any Alexa speaker, without you can pair it with an Echo Plus or Show 2).
+If you have a Hue hub, you can connect this to a HomeKit setup, and it works with Alexa to trigger Routines.
 This means you can use motion, or the lack of it, to activate smart devices in your home other than just lights.

 Fibaro Motion Sensor